- Passive income comes from investments or assets that keep earning money over time without constant effort.

 What is a wealth portfolio?

-Leah Oliver, director of Minnik Chartered Accountants and wealth educator, told Savings.com.au a wealth portfolio could bring about financial security and fund your lifestyle.
+Leah Oliver, director of Minnik Chartered Accountants and wealth educator, told Savings.com.au that a wealth portfolio could bring about financial security and fund your lifestyle.

 “Your portfolio is made up of a combination of varied investments presenting capital growth.
 Then you have the added bonus of investment earnings and tax breaks,” Ms Oliver said.